dot-gabriel-ferrer/calibration_pipeline/README.md

 ## flat_pipeline
 Processes flat-field frames.
 Steps include optional dark subtraction, normalization, vignetting correction, master flat creation and flat model fitting.
 Modes are selected via `run_pipeline.py`.

-## structure_analysis.py
+## Analysis scripts
+The repository also includes a couple of standalone scripts useful for data exploration:

+- **`structure_analysis.py`** – inspects flat frames using `ObservationManager`.
-Standalone example script for analysing flat frames.
-It loads bias and dark data with `ObservationManager`, generates bias/dark maps, optionally reduces flats and visualises temporal or temperature trends to spot new structures.
+  It can build bias/dark maps, optionally reduce the flats and plot trends over time or temperature in order to detect new structures.
+- **`dark_pipeline/steps/outgasing_destruction_analysis.py`** – analyses flats
+  for long‑term detector degradation.
+It normalises frames, searches for outlier pixels and generates summary plots.
+See the script for additional options.

 ## Installation